ReachableCEO/LLMPrompts/Prompts/TexasSeriesLLC/ProductionTSYSLLCPrompt-take1.md

 - include a definitions section
 - have all sections properly numbered
 - include standard contract provisions
-- specify the establishment of a series called Known Element Enterprises LLC.
+- specify the establishment of a standard series called Known Element Enterprises LLC.
-- specify the establishment of a series called Wyble Family Office LLC.
+- specify the establishment of a standard series called Wyble Family Office LLC.
 - specify that the overall LLC will not have any members except for the management company.
-- specify the management company will be Known Element Enterprises LLC.
+- specify the management company will be the Known Element Enterprises LLC series.
-- specify The management company will have one member: Wyble Family Office LLC.
+- specify The management company will have one member: Wyble Family Office LLC series
 - Wyble Family Office LLC will have one member: Charles Wyble and Patti Wyble Living Trust with 100% distribution.
 - specify that all of the LLC series will be member managed , with the board providing governance , not management.
 - be fully compliant with current Texas law